 Less risk of getting an audit

 Finally, You are less likely to be audited by state or federal agencies as an S-Corporation: this is a statistical fact.
 S-Corps are 4,000% less audited than schedule C. You drop your businesses chance of being audited merely by filing a form 2553 for your LLC.
 That level of risk management simply by filing a form and properly managing your S-Corp financials is better than any insurance policy or audit-proofing found anywhere.

-Talk to a Formations representative today to see how we can help get your small business the benefits above at a low monthly rate.
+Not a Formations customer yet? talk to one of our representatives to see how we can help get your small business the benefits above, at a low monthly rate.